vapor-ware/synse-server/proposals/v3/api.md

 At the plugin level, caching read data can be enabled, but is disabled by default.
 Even if disabled, this route will still return data for every device that supports reading on each of the configured plugins.
-When read caching is disabled, this will just return a dump of the "current" reading state that is maintained by the plugin.
+When read caching is disabled, this will just return a dump of the current reading state that is maintained by the plugin.

 #### Query Parameters